htdavis/ca-apm-fieldpack-epa-netcheck/README.md

 Extract plugins to <epa_home>/epaplugins.

-Add a stateful plugin entry for NMON LogReader and a stateless plugin entries for all others to \<epa_home\>/IntroscopeEPAgent.properties.
+Add a stateful plugin entry for NETCHECK and a stateless plugin entries for all others to \<epa_home\>/IntroscopeEPAgent.properties.

 	introscope.epagent.plugins.stateless.names=NETCHECK (can be appended to a previous entry) introscope.epagent.stateless.NETCHECK.command=perl <epa_home>/epaplugins/netcheck/netCheck.pl "<epa_home>/epaplugins/netcheck/datafile.txt"